 FRS - Family Radio Service.
 A type of low-power "Personal Radio Service," as designated by the Federal Communications Commission.
 These are the common, retail "blister-pack" walkie talkie radios sold at Wal-Mart, Best Buy, Home Depot, and others.
 FRS radios are low-powered, Handie Talkies only, have non-detachable antennas, and cannot transmit to Repeaters.
 FRS service does not require a license to operate.

 First Responder - Professionally-trained individuals from the Office of Emergency Services, Police, Fire, Sheriff's Office, Highway Patrol, National Guard, Search and Rescue, EMT, Ambulance, or Medivac are some examples of people whose job it is to respond to events, emergencies and disasters to save lives, prevent property damage and protect the Community.

 Frequency - The number of occurrences of a repeating event per unit of time.
 In radio terms, the frequency of a radio wave is expressed in Hertz.
 1 Hertz = 1 Cycle per second.

 Gain - The amount by which an antenna might increase the signal fed to it.
 Also, see "dB."

-Ham – Amateur radio Operator.
-The term’s origins are debated, but some believe it was originally a derogatory term used by experienced telegraph operators to diss “ham-fisted” or less-experienced operators.
+Ham – Amateur Radio Operator.
+The term’s origins are debated, but some believe it was originally a derogatory term used by experienced telegraph operators to diss “ham-fisted” or less-experienced radio operators.